HardikDG/react-native-best-practices/README.md

 Expo does bring in several advantages to the table and there is no denying this fact.
 For instance, with Expo, the developers can carve a fully functional cross-platform native without having to learn Xcode or Java (Android studio).

 But by using Expo developers ignores flow coming in the Native applications which can come at the time of Native building and testing so it is better to start without Expo

+### Use global variables for font sizes and colors

+Use a separate file to keep your font sizes and make those variables access throughout your app.
+This eliminates your unnecessary code duplication and especially if the marketing team want to change the theme and then you can simply change it on 1 or 2 files instead of changing every single file.

+7. Check internet connectivity

+- When you are building your React Native app that needs to pull assets or data from a server, there is a possibility that some users may use the application in an offline environment i.e., without an internet connection.
+- There is a chance that the app might crash.
+So, for a better user experience, we can handle this by checking for an internet connection and notifying the user if not.